Skip to Content

-Neonatal intensive care units (NICUs) in Austin and Central Texas
+Advanced care for infants in Austin and Central Texas

-Advanced care for ill or premature infants is available at our NICUs.
-These special nurseries are designed to provide stabilizing care for your child in the event of a high-risk pregnancy or complication.
-Board-certified neonatologists and a wide range of neonatal experts are available 24/7, ensuring we are always ready to treat babies who need special attention.
+Our board-certified neonatologists and neonatal experts are available 24/7 at our NICUs.
+These nurseries are designed to provide stabilizing care for your child in the event of a high-risk pregnancy or complication.

 NICU levels

 NICUs range from Level I to Level IV.
-Rankings are determined by several factors, from the age of babies treated (e.g., early term, late preterm or very preterm babies) to the type of training and outreach provided.
+Rankings are determined by several factors, from the age of your baby (e.g., early term, late preterm or very preterm babies) to the type of training and outreach provided.
 All units feature advanced technology and offer stabilizing care for newborns.

 NICUs at our hospitals